abhijeetk/af-binder/doc/afb-overview.md

 		The name xxxx must be the name of an API defined by a binding.
 		This API is exported through DBUS.

+	  --ws-client=xxxx

+		Transparent binding to a binder afb-daemon service through a WebSocket.

+		The value of xxxx is either a unix naming socket, of the form "unix:path/api", or an internet socket, of the form "host:port/api".

+	  --ws-server=xxxx

+		Provides a binder afb-daemon service through WebSocket.

+		The value of xxxx is either a unix naming socket, of the form "unix:path/api", or an internet socket, of the form "host:port/api".

 	  --foreground

 		Get all in foreground mode (default)